tatsumoto-ren/tatsumoto-ren.github.io/blog/reading-books.md

 One example of such a device is [PineNote](https://wiki.pine64.org/wiki/PineNote).

 [KOreader](resources.html#reading-ebooks)
-is a book reader designed for e-ink devices, and it supports installing dictionaries, which is great for language learners.
+is a book reader application designed for e-ink devices, and it supports installing dictionaries, which is great for language learners.
 Try it if you have an e-ink device.